Roland St John

+Roland Tyrwhitt St John MBE (16 December 1914 – 3 October 1991) was Registrar of the Anglican Diocese of Brisbane from 1946 to 1974.

 Early life

-Born at Boggabri NSW on 16 December 1914, 'Roley' was one of eight children of the Revd Canon Frederick de Port St John, a Church of England parish priest in rural NSW, and his wife Hannah Phoebe Mabel (Pyrke).
-Roland's uncle Revd Harold B St John was also a Church of England parish priest.
+Born at Boggabri NSW on 16 December 1914, Roland was one of eight children of the Revd Canon Frederick de Port St John, a Church of England parish priest in rural NSW, and his wife Hannah Phoebe Mabel (Pyrke).
+Roland's uncle was also a Church of England parish priest.
 Roland's younger brother was Edward St John QC MP.
 Their grandfather Henry St John was a pioneer of Rawdon Island NSW and a nephew of Revd Ambrose St John, who converted to Roman Catholicism with his friend and colleague Cardinal John Henry Newman.
 Henry St John was a great-great-grandson of the 10th Baron St John of Bletso.

 Educated at Armidale High School, Roland gained the degrees of BEc (Syd) and BA (Qld) by part-time studies and was an Associate of the Australian Society of Accountants.
 In accounting exams in 1952, he topped Australasia in Final Auditing with a mark of 94%.
 After working at Bank of NSW branches in several country towns he was transferred to the Bank's head office in Sydney.
 At the outbreak of war in 1939, he enlisted in the University Regiment.
 When the war extended to the Pacific in 1941 he volunteered for the 2nd AIF and served in Irian Jaya and New Britain, reaching the rank of Captain before returning to civilian life in 1946.

 Career

 At the age of 32 he was appointed by Archbishop Reginald Halse to be Diocesan Registrar, Brisbane, at a time when the diocese had been in a 'perilous financial position' for some years.
 In his history of the Church of England in Queensland Dr. K Rayner wrote:

 A member of a well-known New South Wales clerical family, St John brought to his new position both a thorough knowledge of church affairs and also the financial and administrative ability of rare quality.
 He recognised what many businessmen on church committees had not realised, that even in its business affairs the church could not always use the same methods as commercial enterprises, because its aims were different.

 "We must remember that the Church is a Church and not a business.
 In the long run, its success – as a Church – will depend on its spiritual strength, rather than its financial resources.
 If the first is healthy, there will be little difficulty about the latter."

-This implied no mandate for inefficiency in managing church affairs, and the announcement in 1956 of the complete elimination of the deficiency accounts of the diocese, which had totalled more than £40,000 in 1946, was a remarkable demonstration of the skillful handling of the financial affairs of the church by the registrar.
+This implied no mandate for inefficiency in managing church affairs, and the announcement in 1956 of the complete elimination of the deficiency accounts of the diocese, which totalled more than £40,000 in 1946, was a remarkable demonstration of the skillful handling of the financial affairs of the church by the registrar.